KXLY-TV: HD race

-On March 11, 1999, KXLY-DT signed on the air as Eastern Washington's first digital television signal on VHF Channel 13.
+On March 11, 1999, KXLY-DT signed on the air as Eastern Washington's first digital television signal on VHF channel 13.
 Much like the first black and white television broadcasters, this initial effort was launched utilizing a low power digital transmitter and antenna co-located at the Boone Avenue studio location in downtown Spokane.
-The station's first authentic telecasts began with its 5:00 p.m. and 6:00 p.m. newscasts March 26, 1999.
+The station's first authentic telecasts began with its 5 p.m. and 6 p.m. newscasts March 26, 1999.

 Later behind the scenes that year, engineers assembled the new ABC High Definition satellite equipment to ready the station for ABC's foray into HD with Monday Night Football.
 By September 27, 1999, KXLY-DT had permanently moved its digital transmissions to the top of Mount Spokane and increased its power to the FCC maximum of 23,300 watts.
 That evening marked the region's first broadcast of HD pictures with the airing of Monday Night Football.

-On April 20, 2006, the race to HD live local newscasts in the Spokane television market began when KXLY-TV became the first station in Eastern Washington to broadcast a local news segment in HD, an experiment the station continued to explore by showing one pre-taped news segment in HD each Tuesday night during its 6:00 p.m. broadcast until it switched to showing full HD newscasts on August 3, 2008.
+On April 20, 2006, the race to HD live local newscasts in the Spokane television market began when KXLY-TV became the first station in Eastern Washington to broadcast a local news segment in HD, an experiment the station continued to explore by showing one pre-taped news segment in HD each Tuesday night during its 6 p.m. broadcast until it switched to showing full HD newscasts on August 3, 2008.

 On May 16, 2008, KHQ announced that it would leap ahead of KXLY in becoming the first station to produce HD newscasts beginning August 8, 2008.
 After months of KHQ marketing this milestone, on August 1, 2008, KXLY shocked KHQ when it made a surprise announcement that starting on August 3, 2008, a mere two days later, it would begin producing all news broadcasts in HD.
 The date was chosen to beat KHQ to the milestone of being the first station in Eastern Washington to broadcast HD local news.

-Programming

-Syndicated programming on KXLY-TV includes Live with Kelly and Ryan, The Jennifer Hudson Show, Rachael Ray, The Kelly Clarkson Show, Inside Edition, and Entertainment Tonight, among others.
-MeTV programming, simulcast with KXLY-DT2, appears occasionally.